J.R. Smith's Golf Journey: From NBA Star to College Golfer

 J.R.
 Smith boasts an impressive 4-handicap, which demonstrates his advanced golf skills.
 A golfer's handicap index measures their potential ability based on their best scores, and a lower handicap signifies a stronger player.
 With a 4-handicap, Smith is considered a skilled golfer who can compete at a high level.

 Smith's background in basketball has undoubtedly contributed to his success in golf.
 In a GOLF.com interview, he explained the similarities between the two sports, stating that his shooting touch and ability to recreate shots consistently translate well to golf.
-Additionally, his experience with off-balance shots in basketball has helped him adapt to the conditions found on a golf course.
+Additionally, his experience with off-balance shots in basketball has helped him adapt to the conditions on a golf course.

 In the same interview, Smith elaborated on the parallels between basketball and golf, drawing attention to the diverse range of shots both sports require.
 He also mentioned that many athletes are drawn to golf because it's a sport that can never truly be conquered, with the pursuit of perfection being a constant challenge.